matt65471/TodoList/README.md

 - ✅ **Error Handling**: Comprehensive error management
 - ✅ **Scalable Structure**: Easy to extend and maintain

+## Future Features
+- [ ] Graphs to show how busy your week/month is
+- [ ] A break section to just chill from your To-Do list and the stressful world out there.
+- [ ] Stress tracker where user can log current stress and how much stress a certain task causes them
+- [ ] Maybe a machine learning model that learns which tasks are the most stressful and how much time you should spend on them, automatically adding them to your daily tasks!
+Also maybe tracks how well you do on tasks to get a sense of what you are doing. (this will take some time)

 *Built with ❤️, you can do it!*